Anna Magdalena Appel: Biography

-Anne Madeleine was the last child of Johann Heinrich Appel and his second wife, Louise Christiane d’Amour.
+Anna Magdalena was the last child of Johann Heinrich Appel and his second wife, Louise Christiane d’Amour.
 Her father died a few months after her birth, on 21 November 1846.

 She developed her career as a ballet dancer at the Hoftheater in Darmstadt, her home town and capital of the Grand Duchy of Hesse.
 In those years her sister Johanette was a solo ballerina at the same theatre, and over the years Anna Magdalena herself became a soloist dancer at the same theatre.